Skip to main content

 We’re also working with Citizens Advice in England and Wales to help you save money.
 For advice on everything from taking a meter reading to what to do if your supplier goes bust, Citizens Advice can help.

-Our top tips could also help you save up to £474 a year on your energy bills.
+Our top tips could also help you save up to £314 a year in Great Britain (GB) and £493 in Northern Ireland (NI) on your bills.

 How to find out which energy efficiency improvements will benefit your home

-Scammers may try to convince you to agree to work which won’t actually benefit your home.
-An Energy Performance Certificate (EPC) is a good source of reliable information – it highlights the energy efficiency improvements you could make to your home, how much they will cost, and how much you could save.
+Scammers may try to convince you to agree to work that won’t actually benefit your home.
+An Energy Performance Certificate (EPC) is a good source of reliable information – it highlights the energy efficiency improvements you could make to your home, how much they’ll cost, and how much you could save.

 How to find a reliable installer

 Getting the right person to install your energy efficiency improvements is important.
-We recommend shopping around for at least three quotes to give you choice and to ensure good value for money.
+We recommend getting at least three quotes to give you choice and ensure good value for money.

 Make sure your chosen installer is fully qualified and, if possible, accredited with a relevant industry body and/or trade federation.